-Indian cricketers have earned respect, praise and success over the course of their professional careers.
+Indian cricketers have earned respect, praise, and success throughout their professional careers.
 But, do we know their story before the success?
 Today, as part of our trivia, we take a look at the struggles and hardships some of our cricketers faced before finding success in the game

 MS Dhoni: After his family moved from Uttarakhand to Ranchi, Dhoni's father Pan Singh worked in junior management positions in a public sector undertaking.
 Dhoni himself was a Train Ticket Examiner (TTE) at Kharagpur railway station for a couple of years, before eventually hitting his way to fame with the bat.
 Pic/AFP